 Emotional Labor and Relationship Strain

-Women are often the emotional anchors in their families and social circles, carrying the weight of emotional labor on top of managing their own mental health.
+Women are often the emotional anchors in their families and social circles, carrying the weight of emotional labor on top of managing their mental health.
 Bipolar disorder can intensify the strain of this emotional responsibility.
-During depressive episodes, the expectation to be emotionally available to others can feel overwhelming, while in manic or hypomanic states, impulsivity and erratic behavior can lead to strained relationships and conflict.
+During depressive episodes, the expectation of being emotionally available to others can feel overwhelming, while in manic or hypomanic states, impulsivity and erratic behavior can lead to strained relationships and conflict.

 The emotional dynamics in personal relationships become more complicated for women with bipolar disorder.
 The societal conditioning that women should be caretakers—always nurturing, always strong—creates a burden.
 When their illness interferes with their ability to fulfill these roles, feelings of guilt, shame, and inadequacy often arise.
 This can cause women to internalize their struggles, further exacerbating their mood swings and deepening their emotional instability.